TimHanewich/TimHanewich.Dataverse/README.md

 In the above example, replace "YourOrgName" with the organization name for your environment.
 For example, if your environment URL is https://org109a2adc0.crm.dynamics.com/, your org name is "org109a2adc0".

-Also replace "YourAccessToken" with the access token that you have received after authenticating a user via an OAuth flow.
-Instructions on how to do this can be found in https://github.com/TimHanewich/Microsoft-Graph-Example/blob/master/CommonDataServiceExample.cs
+Replace "YourAccessToken" with the access token that you have received after authenticating through either the OAuth authentication flow or the above authentication using the `CdsAuthenticator` class (recommended).

 ### Creating a record
 We will use the `CreateRecordAsync` method of the CdsService to create a new record.
 This method accepts two parameters: